Reviews You Can Rely On

 What's the Best Value?

 It's an inescapable reality: Good outerwear often comes with a high price tag.
 We place performance above all else, but we're especially intrigued by products that also offer a solid value-to-functionality ratio.
 Our top budget best buy jacket is the affordable Outdoor Ventures lightweight hooded jacket.
 This jacket offers the warmth and weather protection of jackets five times more expensive and impressed us with how well it can repel moisture and pack effectively into its own pocket for on-the-go use.
-The Columbia Heavenly is another attainably-priced, stylish jacket that's much less packable, but full of cozy features that we love.
+The Columbia Heavenly is another attainably priced, stylish jacket that's much less packable but full of cozy features we love.
 It's our favorite option when warmth and comfort are key, and it performs well in cold weather — all for a lot less than many others.
-For value, the Columbia Powder Lite also offers a stylish, lifestyle-oriented option.
-The Amazon Essentials Lightweight Water-Resistant insulated jacket is also worth mentioning.
-It's a big outlier in terms of price – much cheaper than other jackets – yet provides reasonable weather protection for infrequent and non-technical use.
-These jackets are all good choices for those who may not need an insulated jacket every day, for ever-growing teens, and for those who are seeking value over performance.

 Keep an eye out for price cuts on last year's colors or deals at the tail end of the winter season.
-This can be the most cost-effective time of year to buy a new insulated jacket at a fraction of the cost.
+This can be the most cost-effective time of year to buy a new insulated jacket at a fraction of the price.

 Warmth

-The warmest insulated jacket we tested was the Columbia Heavenly Hoody.
-This lofty coat is lined with Columbia's Omni-Heat fabric to reflect your body heat back at you and has an extra-cozy faux fur-lined hood.
 Another impressively warm option is the Rab Xenair, which packs a lot of loft into a malleable, weather-protective package.
-Not only is the Xenair lofty, it also features a Pertex Quantum exterior that helps it block wind and water surprisingly well for the soft feel.
-The hem of the Xenair provided full backside coverage for even our curvier testers, and the cuffs are among few in the test with velcro closures to seal out gusts.
+Not only is the Xenair lofty, but it also features a Pertex Quantum exterior that helps it block wind and water surprisingly well for the soft feel.
+The hem of the Xenair provided full backside coverage for even our curvier testers, and the cuffs are among the few in the test with velcro closures to seal out gusts.
 However, despite all of these positives, the Xenair has an oversized fit that verges on baggy, and we would suggest sizing down.

 Staying cozy in a biting north wind in the Xenair Alpine.
+Credit: Kaylee Walden

 We're impressed by the Arc'teryx Atom.
-It maintains warmth despite being highly breathable due to its baffle-free construction that offers no weak points for wind to make it through.
+It's highly breathable yet still warm thanks to its baffle-free construction, which offers no weak points for wind to get through.
 The North Face Casaval is also surprisingly warm despite its breathable panels.
-The Patagonia DAS Light Hoody is another impressive jacket.
-It has plenty of insulation inside its baffle-free body, and its Pertex Quantum shell traps air very well, keeping you comfortable and warm inside.
-It's cut long in the torso and sleeves, adding extra coverage to ensure toastiness.
-Likewise, the Outdoor Ventures Packable Lightweight jacket did a great job at sealing in body heat for a high warmth-to-weight ratio.
+The Outdoor Ventures Packable Lightweight jacket did a great job at sealing in body heat for a high warmth-to-weight ratio.

 The Atom kept us warm for a cold predawn and fast downhill, but breathes well enough to keep on for the uphill, too!
 Here, we wear the Atom as a standalone layer just over a sun hoody.
+Credit: Kaylee Walden

 Comfort